 Under certain circumstances, you can cancel (discharge) your federal student loans.
-This article discusses how to cancel student loans due to permanent disability.
+This article discusses how to discharge your student loans due to a total and permanent disability.

-You can cancel federal student loans if you're disabled and you meet certain eligibility requirements.
-In most cases, to qualify for this cancellation, you can't have had the injury or illness at the time you signed up for the loan.
+You can cancel your federal student loans if you're totally and permanently disabled and you meet certain eligibility requirements.
+In most cases, to qualify for cancellation, you can't have had the injury or illness at the time you signed up for the loan.
 If you did have the disability at the time you got the loan, you might be able to cancel your loans if you can show substantial deterioration of your condition.

 By providing a certification from your treating physician.
 Your doctor has to certify that you’re unable to engage in any substantial gainful activity because of a medically-determinable physical or mental problem that:

-By proving that you’re a disabled veteran.
-If you’re a veteran, you may send in documentation from the U.S. Department of Veterans Affairs (VA) that shows the VA determined you have a service-related disability that's 100% disabling or you're totally disabled based on an individual unemployability rating.
+To get a student loan discharge in the past, disabled veterans generally had to send in documentation from the U.S. Department of Veterans Affairs (VA) showing a VA determination of a service-related disability that was 100% disabling or total disablement based on an individual unemployability rating.

 If you notify the Department that you plan on applying for a disability discharge, the Department will tell your loan holders to suspend collection activity for up to 120 days.
 This means that you won’t have to make payments for up to 120 days, which gives you time to complete and submit the discharge application.
 After you submit your application, the Department will contact your loan holders and tell them to suspend collection activity on your loans for, again, a period of up to 120 days.

-The suspensions don’t apply to wage garnishments or tax offsets though.
-But if the Department approves your request for a discharge, the wage garnishments and/or tax offsets will be discontinued.
+The suspensions don’t apply to wage garnishments or tax offsets, however.
+But if the Department approves your request for a discharge, the wage garnishments or tax offsets will be discontinued.

-What happens after you receive a discharge depend on how you show that you’re totally and permanently disabled.
+What happens after you receive a discharge generally depends on how you show that you’re totally and permanently disabled.

 You may apply directly to the Department through an online system run by Nelnet.
 You'll submit one application for all of your federal student loans.
 Go to https://www.disabilitydischarge.com to start the process.